sriratnavallidhulipala/5Days-Javascript-codeKaro/Day1-Assignment/AssignmentQuestions.md

 Complete the following assignments.
 All the outputs should be printed in console only

-A whatsApp group will be shared to submit your assignments

 Assignment 1: Array Operations
 Objective: Practice adding, removing, and updating values in arrays.